iitmcvg/Content/Sessions/CV_Intro_Session_1_2018/README.md

 https://download.docker.com/mac/stable/DockerToolbox.pkg

-### Part-1
+### Installation

+* Before installation, additional software packages like Kitematic and Virtualbox can be unchecked.
-* The installer adds Docker Toolbox, VirtualBox, and Kinematic to your Applications folder.
+* The installer adds Docker Toolbox to your Applications folder.
 * On your Desktop, find the Docker QuickStart Terminal icon.
 * Click the Docker QuickStart icon to launch a pre-configured Docker Toolbox terminal.
 * If the system displays a User Account Control prompt to allow VirtualBox to make changes to your computer.
 Choose Yes.
 * The terminal does several things to set up Docker Toolbox for you.
 When it is done, the terminal displays the $ prompt.
 * Make the terminal active by clicking your mouse next to the $ prompt.
 * The prompt is traditionally a $ dollar sign.
 You type commands into the command line which is the area after the prompt.
 Your cursor is indicated by a highlighted area or a | that appears in the command line.
 After typing a command, always press RETURN.

 * Type the docker run hello-world command and press RETURN.
 * The command does some work for you, if everything runs well, the command’s output looks like this: